junwai/Game/Game Rules.md

 ### Level 1: Tier 0
 - Efficiency: All damage dealt by your Commons have Piercing.
 Passive
-- Notoriety: Your units get a Hit modifier that is equal to the number of levels you are behind the highest level player.
-It is 0 if you are the highest level or tied for highest.
+- Notoriety: Your units get a Hit modifier that is equal to the number of levels you are behind the target player.
+It is 0 if you are the higher level or tied.
 Passive
 - Fighting Instinct: Your units win ties in combat rolls.
+If you roll a 6 with you Hit roll, deal 1 extra Damage.
 Passive

 ### Level 2+: Tier 1
 - Quickstep: Before rolling Evasion, +1 Evasion, then move 1 space after resolving the Attack.
 Reaction